nuxt/nuxt/docs/3.api/1.composables/use-lazy-async-data.md

 const { pending, data: count } = await useLazyAsyncData('count', () => $fetch('/api/count'))

 watch(count, (newCount) => {
-  // Because count might start out null, you won't have access
+  // Because `count` is null at the beginning, you won't have access
   // to its contents immediately, but you can watch it.
 })
 </script>